Looking Closely at the Growth Curve for Doximity Inc. (DOCS)

 DOCS’s Market Performance

-The volatility ratio for the week stands at 6.82% while the volatility levels for the past 30 days are set at 9.27% for Doximity Inc..
-The simple moving average for the period of the last 20 days is -9.18% for DOCS stocks with a simple moving average of 19.52% for the last 200 days.
+DOCS stocks went down by -7.63% for the week, with a monthly drop of -2.57% and a quarterly performance of 45.70%.
+The volatility ratio for the week stands at 6.93% while the volatility levels for the past 30 days are set at 8.81% for Doximity Inc..
+The simple moving average for the period of the last 20 days is -13.49% for DOCS stocks with a simple moving average of 12.47% for the last 200 days.

 Analysts’ Opinion of DOCS